City Councilmember Casey Thomas II Sees 31% Increase in Crime Score

-For April 2021, a total of 221 crimes were recorded throughout Dallas.
-That number increased slightly to 225 in 2022, rising to 1.69%.
+For April 2021, the City of Dallas as a whole had a Crime Score of 221.
+That number increased slightly to 225 in 2022, rising by 1.69%.
 However, seven of Dallas’ fourteen districts saw their crime scores decrease.

 This means that Dallas City Council District 3’s increase was a significant factor in the rise of crime citywide, contributing to an overall increase in crime despite a decrease in reports from half of the city’s districts.

-Crime in District 3 significantly increased in four of the thirty crime categories for the Per Capita Crime Score for April 2022.
+Crime in District 3 significantly increased in four of the 30 crime categories for the Per Capita Crime Score for April 2022.

 The most remarkable climb in crime for District 3 was in the category of Motor Vehicle Theft, a pressing issue in Dallas.
 While the district saw a total of 77 Motor Vehicle Thefts for April 2021, there were 179 reported for April 2022 — a 132.4% increase.